dipech/dipech.github.io/resources/data/blog/system-design/text.md

 If so, you may use Blob store for storing static content and CDNs to speed-up static content serving.

 **How much data can be in the system?**

+If your system has a huge amount of data, then you can apply a sharding technique (carefully!).
+You can have your database sharded by users, for instance.
+Or you may have the main data not sharded at all, but have sharded some post-processed data, optimized for some specific case.

 **What about security?
 Should we worried about it?**